DaniilsSmirnovs/Excel_Project-World_Mental_State_Report_23_24/README.md

-# Excel Mental State of The World Dashboard (2023/24)
+# Excel Dashboard: Mental State of The World In 2023/24

 ![World-Mental-State_Dashboard](Resourses/Images/Final_Dashboard.gif)